lixus7/Time-Series-Works-Conferences/README.md

 # Time-Series Work and Conference

 # - <a href = "#Conferences">Jump to Conferences page</a>
-# Conferences Submission Appropriate Time (Recent 7 Years)
+# Conf Submission Appropriate Time (Recent 7 Years)

 > IJCAI : 1.14~2.15